A UNIQUE PERSPECTIVE.

 The plan.

-Before you sign an engagement, you'll know what the case looks like, what defenses are realistic, and what the likely path is.
+Before you sign a retainer agreement, you'll know what the case looks like, what defenses are realistic, and what the likely path is.
 If a different lawyer is the right call, we'll say so.

 - 03